pivotal-nicholas-barron/kif-bootcamp/README.md

 In order to complete this task, create a test class that makes use of Nocilla to stub new values in for ETT Pivots, and verifies them using the skills you've learned up until this point.

-## Task #5: References to objects and using their functions
+## Task #5: References to objects and using their methods

 ##### Objective:
 1. Add tests that utilize reference to existing objects and use their methods